ToniWonKanobi/theoveranalyzed.net/posts/2015/6/14/thoughts-on-the-space-gray-apple-watch-sport-versus-the-space-black-apple-watch.md

 Title: Thoughts on the Space Gray Apple Watch Sport Versus the Space Black Apple Watch
 Date: 2015-06-14 21:05
 Description: Apparently, Apple overestimated the transit time for my Space Black Apple Watch.
 Here are my thoughts regarding it and the Space Gray Apple Watch Sport.
-Tags: Best Of, Reviews, Apple Watch
+Tags: Reviews, Apple Watch, Watches, Popular
 Image: https://d.pr/i/1aUO8+

 ![When I look at both models side by side it's hard to see the Sport as anything but quality hardware.][1]